Reviews

 Open Farm Pet (Photo: Life With Klee Kai)

-Open Farm Pet are a versatile dog food company that offers a wide range of fresh dog food options to pet parents looking to make a change to their dog’s diet.
-For this comparison article, I’m going to be taking a look at their dry dog food options.
+Open Farm Pet is a versatile dog food company that offers a wide range of fresh dog food options to pet parents looking to make a change to their dog’s diet.
+For this comparison article, I’m going to look at their dry dog food options.

 Open Farm offers a lot of different dry foods for dogs.
 You can avail of grain, grain-free, raw mix and ancient grains if you want to try something a little different.
 Their human-grade dog food is nutrient-dense and uses non-GMO fruit and vegetables.